 Plus, when you dine at table service restaurants on property, you can speak with the chef to ensure that the kitchen knows exactly what you can and can not eat.

 Vegan and vegetarian diners will find lots of appropriate options, even at quick service locations.
 And guests can request accommodations as needed.
-For example, if you’re really jonesing for a fajita at Pecos Bill’s, request it without meat — and then head to the Fixin’s Bar where you can load up on the veggies!
+For example, if you’re really jonesing for a fajita at Pecos Bill’s, request it without meat — and then grab some veggies or other toppings to go with it!
 See the DFB YouTube video covering our favorite restaurants for vegan and vegetarian dining in Walt Disney World for lots of detailed information!

-The cast members at Harmony Barber Shop have plenty of tricks up their sleeves to keep the kids entertained while they’re in the chair (and while they’re waiting!); plus when your little one get his or her first haircut at Walt Disney World, you can opt to get a First Haircut set of Mickey Ears!
+The cast members at Harmony Barber Shop have plenty of tricks up their sleeves to keep the kids entertained while they’re in the chair (and while they’re waiting!); plus when your little one gets their first haircut at Walt Disney World, you can opt to get a First Haircut set of Mickey Ears!
 Talk about a memory to last a lifetime!

 11. Ride a Horse